mrknorman/evolving_attention_thesis/03_machine_learning/03_machine_learning.typ

 $ (diff L)/ (diff accent(b, arrow)) = (diff L)/(diff accent(z, arrow)) (diff accent(z, arrow))/ (diff accent(b,arrow)) = y - accent(accent(y, hat), arrow). $ <bias_chain>

-Both of the gradients, @weights_chain and @bias_chain, are quite intuitively what you might expect from a single-layer network.
+Both of the gradients, @weights_chain, and @bias_chain, are quite intuitively what you might expect from a single-layer network.
 There is no non-linear behaviour, and as we previously speculated, the network is just training to find pixels that are most often activated by certain classes.

 We can use a similar method for artificial neural networks of all complexities and depths.
 For a feed-forward dense network with $N$ layers, let us denote the weighted sums of the inputs plus the biases of a layer with index $i$, as $accent(z, arrow)_i$, the output of the activation function, $f$ of layer $i$ as $a_i = f(z_i)$, the weights matrix and biases vector of layer $i$ as $W_i$ and $ accent(b, arrow)_i$, and the loss function again as $L$.